 - A statement concerning compensation to the subject, if any, and the terms under which such compensation may be withheld.

-- Contact information for those who can answer questions about research ethics and the research subject's rights (normally the IRB email).
-In addition, if applicable, whom to contact in the event of a research-related injury or emotional trauma to the subject.
+- If applicable, whom to contact in the event of a research-related injury or emotional trauma to the subject (for example, counseling centers).

 - Information about what organization is funding the study

 - Information about access to the results of the research.